dmarkey/docker-microsync/README.md

 This tool is known to work on Linux and OSX, in theory it can work on windows but this is untested.

 # How does it work?
 It's quite simple.
-It uses the excellent watchdog library to watch for filesystem changes in a platform dependent way.
+It uses the excellent watchdog library to watch for filesystem changes in a platform independent way.
 It then keeps an in-memory docker context and adds any changed files to that context.
 After a specific period of timeout it sends the context along with a Dockerfile and this adds the required layers to the current running image and tags it accordingly.

 Freshpod then redeploys any running pods using the image as it sees that a new image has been tagged.